 Prior to any installation the Freezteq sticks must be placed in a freezer for a minimum of 48 hours.
 The sticks must be completely frozen solid.
 They cannot be applied or cut until they have reached this state.

-250 Freezteq sticks will typically treat an approximate length of 7m of 225mm thickness wall.
+250 Freezteq sticks will typically treat an approximate length of between 6 and 7 metres of 225mm thickness wall.
+Please note usage is dependant upon environmental, structural and other conditions.

 The defective internal plasterwork must be removed to a minimum height of 200mm above the level of damage.